vicding-mi/cbs-xml/readme.md

  * 03 publish ds `python 03_publish_ds.py`

 ### Work flow listed below:
- * 01/ Flatten its XSD in order to get a mapping file, the mapping file will be CSV.
+ * Step 1) Flatten its XSD in order to get a mapping file, the mapping file will be CSV.
 The generated file contains full path for each field.
 The mapping information could be filled by data manager.
    * the first column is the full XPATH of each xsd element
    * the second column is the block name
    * the third column is the parent field, if available, otherwise should be ""